Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros on the critical line

-implies that the error term $R_j(1)$ is of order of unity.
-The expansion (\ref{deltasmall}) then has the meaning of a systematic Laurent series expansion in $\Delta$ provided that $\Re(s)>0$.
-Let us neglect the error terms of order of unity and consider the approximate equation for zeros $\{ \rho\}$ of the Epstein zeta function:
+\begin{remark} The expansion (\ref{deltasmall2}) then has the meaning of a systematic Laurent series expansion in $\Delta$ provided that $\Re(s)>0$. \end{remark} \textbf{Approximate equation for zeros in the small $\Delta$ regime and comparison with direct computations.} Let us neglect the error term of order $\Delta$ and consider the approximate equation for zeros $\{ \rho\}$ of the Epstein zeta function in the region of small $\Delta$:

-For the critical zeros $\rho=\frac{1}{2} + {\rm i}\rho_y$, this equation takes the form
+For the critical zeros $\rho=\frac{1}{2} + i\rho_y$, this equation takes the form

-In Figure \ref{comparison}, the results for the first critical zeros as the functions of the anisotropy parameter $\Delta$ calculated from this approximative equation (dashed curves) are compared with the ones obtained by using the exact equation (\ref{critzeros}) (the symbol notation is taken from Figure \ref{allcrit}).
+In Figure \ref{comparison}, the results for the first critical zeros as the functions of the anisotropy parameter $\Delta$ calculated from this approximative equation (dashed curves) are compared with the ones obtained by using the exact equation (\ref{critzeros}) (the symbol notation is taken from Figure \ref{allcritintro}).
 It is seen that the critical zeros obtained from the approximate equation (\ref{critappr}) agree with the exact ones unexpectedly far away, up to $\Delta\approx 0.5$.
-Roughly speaking, the approximate formula (\ref{critappr}) works well until the curve approaches an edge zero which is out of reach of this formula.
+Roughly speaking, the approximate formula (\ref{critappr}) works well until approaching an edge zero at which two critical zeros merge, the phenomenon which is out of reach of this formula.
 This can be seen in the upper right corner of Fig. \ref{comparison} where the two ``exact'' curves tend to the right edge point 3a.
 High accuracy of the approximative values of the first eight critical zeros for the Epstein zeta function is documented for $\Delta=1/\sqrt{7}\approx 0.378$ in Table \ref{approxtable}.
 As is intuitively expected, the accuracy of the approximative results deteriorates as the value of $\rho_y$ increases.

+The following result illustrates what we observe on Figure \ref{comparison} and shows that, in the limit $\Delta\to 0$, the set of critical zeros is equidistant along the imaginary axis, with the spacing $\frac{\pi }{\vert \log(\Delta/\pi)\vert}$ between the nearest neighbors.